 Our Big Finn Hill location offers towering trees and extensive hiking trails.
 Students love the great climbing area, and often enjoy eagle sightings.
-Although the classroom is secluded, it is just a 6 minute walk from the parking area at the Kirkland Lacrosse Center.
+Although the classroom is secluded, it is just a short walk from the parking area at the Kirkland Lacrosse Center.
 The nearby children’s playground (built in 2016) provides a great place to play or visit with other students and families before or after class!

 An 8 minute drive from WA-522 and 10 from I-405, Tiny Trees at Big Finn Hill Park is most accessible for families in the Kirkland, North Bellevue, Lake Forest Park, Woodinville & Bothell area.
 Classroom is a 10 minute walk from Henry David Thoreau elementary school.

 This Tiny Trees Preschool is a partnership with King County Parks.

 A big thank you to all of the King County staff & community allies who have made this school possible.